jomcy-amzn/wm-serverlesslambda/README.md

 A VPC  with  2 private subnets VPC ID : vpc-xxx as an input to make Lambda private (optional) Role and policy for AWS Lambda function set up a GitHub repository with the following structure:
-   - A directory called src which you will store your website code.
+   - Root directory to store your main terraform code.
    - A .github directory which you will then create a workflows directory in and store your GitHub Action configuration files.
-   - A terraform directory where you will store your Terraform configuration files. a RESTful API for backend processing using Amazon API Gateway, AWS Lambda and Amazon DynamoDB
+   - A .terraform directory where you will store your Terraform configuration files. a RESTful API for backend processing using Amazon API Gateway, AWS Lambda and Amazon DynamoDB

 ## Pre- Requisites

-- A VPC  with  6 private subnets VPC ID : vpc-xxx
+ - An AWS Account with user credentials with permission to deploy AWS resources ( Eg: Attach role: Administrator)
-- Subnet IDs of web-subnet-1 and web-subnet-2 resources create our web layer in two availability zones ( private subnets in region-1a and region-1b)
+ - A Github/GitLab account
-- Subnet IDs of App-subnet-1 and app-subnet-2 resources create our app layer in two availability zones( private subnets in region-1a and region-1b)
+ - Secret variables added for AWS credentials ,Please refer[this page](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
-- Subnet IDs of Database-subnet-A and Database-subnet-B resources create the database layer in two availability zones. (private subnet in region-1a and region-1b)
+ -

 Step 1:
 configure Terraform to reference your AWS account